caristu/cra-css-visualization/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-The application generated with this bundle has a different (wrong) visualization due to the issue we are trying to demonstrate here.
+The application generated with this bundle has a different (wrong) visualization due to the issue we are trying to demonstrate here:

 ![Production](/images/production.png)